Rewilded Male Tiger Dies in Madhya Pradesh’s Nauradehi Wildlife Sanctuary

 A rewilded male tiger was found dead inside the core area of Nauradehi Wildlife Sanctuary, now part of the Rani Durgavati Tiger Reserve, in Sagar district of Madhya Pradesh, forest officials confirmed on Monday.
 The discovery has sparked concern among wildlife experts and conservationists, given the tiger’s recent translocation and the high expectations attached to reintroduction efforts.

 A three-to-four-year-old tiger which had been rescued as a cub underwent training through a rewilding program.
-The tiger was then moved from Kanha Tiger Reserve to Nauradehi in mid-January as part of the state’s long-term conservation program which aims to increase tiger numbers in areas with low tiger density.
+The tiger was then moved from Kanha National Park to Nauradehi in mid-January as part of the state’s long-term conservation program which aims to increase tiger numbers in areas with low tiger density.
 The satellite radio collar enabled continuous monitoring of its movements throughout the day.

 Officials first became alarmed when the tiger’s collar signalled no movement for more than 48 hours.
 The ground team found the carcass at Manegaon Beat in Mohli Range on February 15.
 Preliminary reports indicate death occurred because of a territorial clash between two male tigers, which left pugmarks of a second big cat at the location.
 The forest authorities have excluded both poaching and electrocution as immediate causes of death, but the actual cause will be determined through complete post-mortem examination and laboratory tests.